Casco Bay: Geography and other characteristics

 A Chebeague Island beach in October 2016, overlooking Chandler Cove formed by Great Chebeague and Little Chebeague islands in Casco Bay, Maine.

 In Casco Bay's western reaches, a line of islands extends west from Great Chebeague to Cushing Island to create protected anchorages for vessels, as do the narrow peninsulas that jut into the bay's eastern section.
 A number of deep-water channels lead into the bay's inner sections, including Cushing Island Reach, Hussey Sound, Luckse Sound, Broad Sound, and Merriconeag Sound.

 Casco Bay's shoreline creates a number of smaller bays and tidal embayments, including Harpswell Sound, Maquoit Bay, Middle Bay, Quahog Bay and New Meadows River, where depths exceed 150 feet in a narrow channel just south of Cundy's Harbor.

 Casco Bay's topography produces a tidal range of about nine feet on average.
 Seawater circulates counterclockwise into Casco Bay via the Gulf of Maine Gyre, which is formed from cold water that passes over the Scotian Shelf off Nova Scotia, then in and out of the Bay of Fundy.
 In Casco Bay, tidal currents are stronger between island channels and weaker in smaller bays in the eastern section.

+The Casco Bay watershed has been estimated at 986 square miles, with more than 1,300 streams in the basin.
 The Presumpscot River is the largest single source of non-saline water emptying directly into Casco Bay, flowing south from its headwaters at Sebago Lake, Maine's second-largest lake.
-In addition to freshwater entering Casco Bay from the Presumpscot River and smaller streams along its length, lower-salinity seawater outside the mouth of the Kennebec River circulates west into Casco Bay.
+The Royal River and the Stroudwater River are also considered main stem rivers emptying into Casco Bay.
+In addition to freshwater entering Casco Bay from those rivers and smaller watercourses along its length, lower-salinity seawater outside the mouth of the Kennebec River circulates west into Casco Bay.